Looking for the best way to remove your name from background checks online? Contact our Background Check Removal Team today!

 - Family member information

 - Criminal records

 - Birth and death records

 Anyone using a people search site can get your information and view details with a few clicks of a mouse.
 Search engines index these sites, giving worldwide access to the information that identifies you and your family.
-Direct marketing companies may use this information to target you with ads you never requested, and unless you opt out, you can expect your information to be shared with literally hundreds of other marketing groups.
+Direct marketing companies use this information to target you with ads.
+Unless you opt-out, expect your information to be shared with hundreds of other marketing groups.